MikeTaylor/palaeo-vo/vo-manuscript.md

 We are deeply grateful to the curators and collection managers for access to specimens used in this study, including
 * Daniela Schwarz (Museum für Naturukunde Berlin) for _Giraffatitan_.
 * Julia McHugh (Dinosaur Journey) for _Haplocanthosaurus_.
-* Bill Simpson (Field Museum of Natural History, Chicago, IL) for _Brachiosaurus_ and the giraffe.
+* Bill Simpson (Field Museum of Natural History, Chicago, IL) for _Brachiosaurus_ and the mature giraffe.
 * Neftali Camacho (Los Angeles County Museum of Natural History) for the Komodo dragon.
 * Sandra Chapman (Natural History Museum, London, UK) for _Xenoposeidon_.
 * Ken Noriega (Western University of Health Sciences) for the horse head.

-We thank John Hutchinson (Royal Veterinary College, UK) for the juvenile giraffe neck from which we prepared the C7 used in several illustrations, and Matt Cobley (Judge Memorial Catholic High School, Salt Lake City UT) for the ostrich neck skeleton whose vertebra appears in Figure J.F.
+We thank John Hutchinson (Royal Veterinary College, UK) for the juvenile giraffe neck from which we prepared the vertebra used in Figure J.D-E, and Matt Cobley (Judge Memorial Catholic High School, Salt Lake City UT) for the ostrich neck skeleton whose vertebra appears in Figure J.F.

 Finally, we thank John Yasmer and Thierra Nalley (Western University of Health Sciences) for their assistance in CT scanning and 3D modelling the _Haplocanthosaurus_ caudal vertebra.